sabinpark/ECE382_Lab6/README.md

 Considering the hardware (timer subsystems, chip pinout, etc.)...
 * How will use the hardware (timer subsystems, chip pinout, etc.) to achieve robot control?
-  * Voltage regulator: this will be used to convert the 5V (from Vdd) to 3.3V used to power the MSP430
-  * Motor Driver Chip (SN754410): this will be used to convert the signals from the MSP430 and then amplify it for use with the motors
   * ...
 * Which pins will output which signals you need?
   * Motor A: